Updated on 11/3/2020

-This anticipatory anxiety seems to be more common these days.
-As a culture, we’re often overworked, underappreciated, and struggle with managing our work and personal lives.
-This can all add up to a difficult start to each week.
-Sometimes it might feel as if you’re dreading heading back to work the following day.
-If you’ve ever felt the Monday morning blues, just think of the Sunday Scaries as the appetizer to a Monday blues’ entree.
+This anticipatory anxiety about the coming week seems to be especially common these days.
+As a culture, we’re often overworked and underappreciated, and often we struggle to manage a balance between our work and personal lives.
+For these reasons, the sharp transition from a leisurely weekend to an intensive work week is especially difficult and contributes to the feeling we associate with the Sunday Scaries.
+Sometimes, the Sunday scaries might make you feel like you’re dreading heading back to work the following day, or maybe it’s just a general sense of overwhelm about all of the tasks waiting for you the next following week.
+If you have ever felt the Monday morning blues, just think of the Sunday Scaries as the appetizer to a Monday blues’ entrée.

-This anxiety that many of us feel on Sundays not only marks the upcoming work week (and the responsibilities that lie ahead), but may also be a period of mourning after some much-needed down time of relaxation with friends or loved ones.
-Simply put, Sunday reminds us that the weekend is almost over, and since we’ve already had our fun, now we have to get back to the “real world.”
-We have to hit the ground running all over again!
+This anxiety that many of us feel on Sundays not only marks the upcoming workweek (and the responsibilities that lie ahead), but may also be a period of mourning after some much-needed down time of relaxation with friends or loved ones.
+Simply put, Sunday reminds us that the weekend is almost over.
+The Sunday Scaries make us realize that the fun is over and now we have to get back to our busy work routine — we have to hit the ground running all over again!

-While it may be easy to consider that the Sunday Scaries are a result of some clinical condition, that’s not necessarily true.
-Many folks, with and without a condition like Generalized Anxiety Disorder, might experience the Sunday Scaries — even therapists and psychiatrists.
+While it may be easy to think that the Sunday Scaries are caused by some clinical condition, that’s not necessarily the case.
+Many folks, with and without a condition like generalized anxiety disorder, might experience the Sunday Scaries — even therapists and psychiatrists.

 For others, the Sunday Scaries could be a sign of something deeper.
 Perhaps you don’t enjoy your current path.
 Maybe you aren’t taking good enough care of yourself and prioritizing your health regularly.
 Perhaps you hate your job or the environment you find yourself in, and it’s been slowly eating away at you for some time.